ativarsoft/betula/README.md

 ## Compiling from source

-Templatizer was only tested on Linux.
+Pollen was only tested on Linux.

 It requires: